Ivanka Trump Shuts Down Fashion Brand; Firm Cites Limitations From Ethics Rules

 The move comes after Trump faced scrutiny for her commercial enterprises as she joined her father to work as a senior adviser in the White House.
 Questions of potentially preferential treatment were raised after China granted more than a dozen trademarks to Trump's company.
 Chinese officials said there was nothing improper with the government handled the trademark applications.

-The fashion and clothing brand generated $5 million for Trump last year, according to documents that the White House released in June.
+The fashion and clothing brand generated at least $5 million for Trump via the trust she formed to control it last year, according to documents that the White House released in June.
 Taken together, Trump and her husband, Jared Kushner, reported earnings of at least $82 million in 2017.

 Confirming the shutdown, the company released a statement saying, "This decision has nothing to do with the performance of the brand and is based solely on Ivanka's decision to remain in Washington indefinitely."